provegard/ncdbg/README.md

 ## Building & running tests

-Make sure [Gradle](https://gradle.org/) 2.13 is installed.
-If you have a newer version, the version of the `com.github.maiflai.scalatest` plugin needs to be adjusted accordingly.
-See *build.gradle* for details.

 To compile in a Unix-like shell:

     ./gradlew compileScala

-If you prefer a Windows command prompt, use `gradlew.bat` instead of `./gradlew`.
+If you prefer a Windows command prompt, just use `gradlew` instead of `./gradlew`.

 To run tests: